 A cup of brewed unsweetened green tea has fewer than 2.45 calories.
 While green tea has weight loss benefits, nutritionists note that it’s not a substitute for fresh fruits and vegetables, whole grains, protein and healthy fats.

 To safely and effectively eliminate stubborn excess fat, drink a few cups of green tea and pair it with exercise and a healthy calorie-controlled diet.

 However, like any other food and beverage, excess green tea consumption has potential side effects.

 Read our article about the Potential Side Effects of Excess Green Tea.

 The HealthifyMe Note

-Experienced nutritionists claim green tea can help elevate metabolic rate, which assists in burning fat only if paired with a healthy weight loss strategy.
+Green tea can help elevate metabolic rate, which assists in burning fat only if paired with a healthy weight loss strategy.
 Since green tea has a small yet positive impact on weight management, you might need 2-3 cups or more a day to see significant results.